Raghunath Murmu

-Until the nineteenth century, Santali people had no written language and knowledge was transmitted orally from one generation to other.
-Later European researchers and Christian missionaries started to use Bengali, Odia, and Roman scripts to document the Santali language.
-However, the Santalis did not have their own script.
-He developed the Ol Chiki script for the Santalis.
-He wrote many songs, plays and school text books in the Ol Chiki script.
+Until the nineteenth century, Santali was primarily an oral language, with knowledge transmitted from one generation to another.
+Later, European researchers and Christian missionaries used Bengali, Odia, and Roman scripts to document the language.
+Murmu developed the Ol Chiki script and wrote songs, plays, and school textbooks in the script.

 Biography

-Raghunath Murmu was born on the day of Baisakhi Purnima (Buddha Purnima), 1905 in the Dandbose (Dahardih) village (near Rairangpur town) of Mayurbhanj State (now in Odisha), India.
-He is the son of Nandlal Murmu and Salma Murmu.
-His father, Nandlal Murmu, was a village head and his paternal uncle was a Munsi in the court of King Pratap Chandra Bhanjdeo of Mayurbhanj State.
-As per the traditional social rituals of the Santal people (known as the Kherwal community), he was named Chunu Murmu after his birth.
-However, later the priest who performed his naming ceremony, changed his name from Chunu Murmu to Raghunath Murmu.
+Raghunath Murmu was born on 5 May 1905, on Baisakhi Purnima, also known as Buddha Purnima.
+He was born in Dandbose village, also known as Dahardih, near Rairangpur, in Mayurbhanj State, British India, present-day Odisha, India.
+He was the son of Nandlal Murmu and Salma Murmu.
+His father, Nandlal Murmu, was a village head and a munshi in the court of King Pratap Chandra Bhanjdeo of Mayurbhanj State.
+According to the traditional social rituals of the Santal people, also known as the Kherwal community, he was named Chunu Murmu at birth.
+The priest who conducted the naming ceremony gave him the name Raghunath Murmu.